 partners with complementary skills

-In parallel with that, and in line with our environmental commitments, a number of R&I projects are devoted to finding effective solutions to limit our environmental impact.
+Several Research and Innovation projects are dedicated to finding effective solutions to limit our environmental impact.
 We work both to preserve biodiversity and to reduce our greenhouse gas emissions, studying solutions such as mobile recompression.
+This approach is part of our BE POSITIF corporate environmental programme.

-To allow the injection of new (or green) gases into our grid, our teams must satisfy themselves that our transport and storage infrastructures are capable of accommodating them.
-A number of projects have therefore been undertaken, looking at biomethane, hydrogen and synthetic methane, to define acceptability thresholds, optimise their quality and verify their potential impact over time, then to resolve any issues by adapting our infrastructures appropriately.
+To encourage the injection of biomethane and synthetic methane into our grid, our teams ensure that our transmission and storage infrastructures can support them over the long term.
+A number of projects have therefore been undertaken, looking at these renewable gases, to define acceptability thresholds, optimise their quality and verify their potential impact over time, then resolve any issues by adapting our infrastructures appropriately.

-Today, the different energy networks (electricity, heat, gas) operate separately and sub-optimally.
-In France, for example, each energy system generates average losses of 25 to 60%.
+Today, the different energy grids operate separately and sub-optimally.
 At Teréga, we feel the optimisation of existing resources is crucial for reaching energy transition and environmental targets.
-That is why our innovation is seriously dedicated to the development of multi-energy Smart Grids, which encourage synergy between the different forms of energy: electricity, methane, heat, hydrogen etc.
+This is why our innovation is actively focused on developing multi-energy systems and intelligent grids that promote synergy between different energies: electricity, methane, heat, hydrogen, etc. Our ambition for the future is embodied in our multi-energy system demonstrator project: IMPULSE 2025.

 Innovation at Teréga is directly connected to operational requirements.
 It must develop solutions that can be practically applied either to our infrastructures or to the services we offer our customers.
 It therefore covers areas such as: